Beauregard-Jean-Pierre-Alger/HotSpotAnalysis_Plugin/README.md

 _The Hotspot Analysis plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation_

-Copyright © 2021 Daniele Oxoli - [Politecnico Di Milano] | Ganbriele Prestifilippo - [GISdevio]
+Copyright © 2021 Daniele Oxoli - [Politecnico Di Milano] | Gabriele Prestifilippo - [GISdevio]

 E-mail: daniele.oxoli@polimi.it